DependableSystemsLab/LLFI/README.md

   For complete test of whole of LLFI, please use LLFI test suite and refer to wiki page: [Test suite for regression test](https://github.com/DependableSystemsLab/LLFI/wiki/Test-Suite-for-Regression-Test) for details.

 ####GUI
+If you have used `./setup` to install LLFI, you need to set new environment variables for tcsh shell before running the GUI for the first time.
+Open ~/.tcshrc using your favourite text editor and add `setenv llfi buildroot <LLFI_BUILD_ROOT>` and `setenv zgrviewer <LLFI_BUILD_ROOT>/tools/zgrviewer` to it.

 To run the **GUI** of LLFI, use `<LLFI_BUILD_ROOT>/bin/llfi-gui` to start the GUI.
 ```
 <LLFI_BUILD_ROOT>/bin/llfi-gui